manishagupta15/Masters-CS-UT-Dallas/README.md

 ## UTD
-Courses taken in the domain of Computer Science at the University of Texas at Dallas.
+Lecture slides, assignments and projects of graduate courses taken in the Department of Computer Science at the University of Texas at Dallas.

 ## Courses Taken